How to install an Outlook add-in to view the Microsoft 365 End-User Quarantine

 Contains six icon files of different sizes and opacity for Outlook, OWA, and Outlook mobile.

-I'm currently in the process of publishing this add-in to the AppSource marketplace via the Microsoft Partner Center, which may take a week or so to certify.
-In the meantime, there are two ways you can try out the View Quarantine add-in now.
+I'm currently in the process of publishing this add-in to the AppSource marketplace via the Microsoft Partner Center.
+Please see the change log.
+In the meantime, there are two ways you can install the View Quarantine add-in now.

 Option 1 -- Install via the Web